Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

-Due to the inter-particle interaction, the total energy is no longer a simple sum of the individual particles.
-A common approach is to use a mean-field approximation \cite{RevModPhys.71.463}.
-The interaction with other particles is treated as an effective potential, thereby renormalizing the single-particle spectrum.
-Here, we follow such a mean-field approach, reminiscent of the vdW treatment of real gases.
-The total Hamiltonian is divided into two parts in the eigen mode basis: one is termed the mean-field Hamiltonian $H_\text{mf}$, including the linear Hamiltonian together with the renormalization of mode frequencies due to nonlinear interaction; the other, $H_{\text{int}}=H-H_\text{mf}$, is responsible for the interaction of renormalized modes.
-Building on this, we develop a nonlinear optical thermodynamics (NOT) theory, whose equilibrium state still follows the Rayleigh–Jeans distribution, but with a renormalized thermodynamic quantities.
-Similar to the vdW equation, it renders the EoS depends nonlinearly on the mode volume $M$ and optical power $P$.
-The unstable solution in the high power regime signifies soliton formation.
-Applying to optical J–T expansion processes, rich heating/cooling processes can be understood from thermodynamic point of view.
-The theory is universally applicable to systems of different dimensions, providing a thermodynamic perspective on the nonlinear control of optical systems.
+In the thermodynamics of classical gases, one solution to such a limitation is to introduce an effective mean-field potential that accounts for inter-particle interaction.
+The van der Waals (vdW) theory is a prototypical example\cite{van1873over,callen1993}.
+Here, we adopt a similar idea.
+Working in the basis of eigenmodes, we decompose the total Hamiltonian into two parts: the mean-field Hamiltonian $H_\text{mf}$, which includes the linear Hamiltonian together with the renormalization of mode frequencies due to nonlinear interaction, and the interaction Hamiltonian $H_{\text{int}}=H-H_\text{mf}$, which describes interaction among the renormalized modes.
+Based on this decomposition, we develop a nonlinear optical thermodynamic theory, whose equilibrium state still follows the Rayleigh–Jeans (R-J) distribution, but with renormalized thermodynamic quantities.
+The resulting equation of state (EoS) becomes a higher-order function of the mode volume and optical power.
+Unstable solution of the EoS in the high-power regime is directly linked to soliton formation.
+When applied to optical J–T expansion, the theory enables a thermodynamic understanding of optical heating or cooling, accompanied by energy transfer between the linear and nonlinear parts of the internal energy (Fig.~\ref{fig:1}).
+The framework is universally applicable to systems of different dimensions, thereby providing a thermodynamic foundation for the nonlinear control of optical systems.